jefitzge/Electronic-Drum-Sticks/README.md

 | Miscellaneous | N/A | N/A | $20 |
 |  |  |  | **Total Cost: $183.75** |

+## Known Issues
+- The TCP server needs to be changed to stop it from dropping connection with a stick when it tries to write to a socket in use by another stick.
+- The activation zone for the drums needs to be adjusted to more accurately represent a real drum set.

 # How to build it
 coming soon...